brunoC137/GRAPHQL-API-ADOBECOMMERCE/README.md

 ## GraphQL API Adobe Commerce ##
+## How the requests are organized ##
+***
-Project dedicated to all graphQl queries and mutiations that are avaliable on Adobe commerce native, some of the requests have automated tests, see the all this file to find those who are.
+Project dedicated to all graphQl queries and mutiations that are avaliable on Adobe commerce native (2.4), some of the requests have automated tests, see the all this file to find all the details.
+***
+If you just want to use the collection without any kind of automated tests, just import the collection.json file (GraphQL_Adobe_Commerce_collection.json) found on the path /collection and the enviromnent.json file (Native-environment.json) to your Postman.
+More info on how to import can be found in the [Postman official documentation](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/)
+***

 ## How the requests are organized ##
 ***